 Fill in the semester you had a carryover, then click submit

-After the page loads, click on proceed.
+After the page loads, click 'proceed'.
 The course you carry over for the level will appear.
-All you have to do is move to your right hand side, and you will see the add button
+All you have to do is move to your right hand side, and you will see the 'Add' button.

 With proper planning and consistent TMA submission, you can avoid unnecessary repeat courses and stay on track for graduation.